- Above the Fold: Understanding the Principles of Successful Web Site De

 - Facebook: provide exclusive content as it is a gated channel

 - Twitter: tell a story through tweets; make use of hashtags and use it as a testing ground for keywords; cover industry events

 - Instagram: unique, behind the scenes and personal content.
 Turn followers into sources of content.

 - Pinterest: try pinning your videos, show the achievements of your customers to share some love', share your reading list, and show your personality.

 - YouTube - video delivery channel

 - Vine: video sharing service

 - Medium: little control over the audience.
-Use if you want to share a particular point of view and get rapid feedback.
+Use it if you want to share a particular point of view and get rapid feedback.